How to get rid of fleas

 Only give your pet flea treatment that has been recommended for them.
 Products suitable for one species may not be suitable for another.
 Some dog flea treatments contain permethrin, an insecticide that is safe for dogs but highly toxic to cats.

+Maintain your pets' flea treatment all year round, as fleas aren't only active in summer.
 Keep your dog or cat flea free for up to eight weeks with our very own FleaAway.

 Signs your pet might have fleas